 As a printing device make sure that ViewPlus Columbia is selected; as a Braille model make sure that ViewPlus Columbia is selected.
 Click once on the Automatic settings button, to allow Biblos to set the correct Characters per line and Lines per page.
 Complete the settings by clicking the Ok button.

 To make the first test print, open a document or paste text on the Biblos document.
-Use the command Emboss Braille...
-Ctrl+AltF12 present in the File menu.
-In the Default table field leave Biblos (for the Italian texts), then click the Prepare button.
+Use the command Emboss Braille... in the File menu.
+In the Default table field leave Unified English Braille (for english texts), then click the Prepare button.
 Then check how many Braille pages the document is made of and, if it contains more than 2 pages, in the Page range box choose Manual page sequence, then in the edit field below the box enter manually "1 2" to print only the first and second page.
 Finally click the Print button.

 resolved only by configuring the size of the paper used and the print margins.